 That first footage suggests that this will be a Smackdown-No Mercy hybrid, offering a degree of realism but equally focussed on weighty fisticuffs and blockbuster moves.
 In case you didn’t watch it, its big surprise is female grappler Hikaru Shida pummelling Omega at its climax, suggesting male vs female matches – a colossal no-no in recent WWE games – are in.
 Create-a-wrestler and online modes are also confirmed.

-AEW video game live updates: are they a possibility?
+AEW video game live updates

+Are AEW video game live updates a possibility?
 Yes, according to Omega in his Talksport interview.
 A major drawback of recent WWE games was the series’ inability to keep up with new signings, surprise departures or other roster changes in a similar vein to FIFA, Madden, NBA 2K or MLB The Show.
 Omega says changing the perception of wrestling games staying locked for an entire calendar year is a priority for both AEW and Yuke’s.

 “As great as it is on launch, as our roster grows – let’s say we add a pay-per-view name, add a new arena, let’s say we sign whoever, anybody! – we want to be able to support those new additions as well… Hopefully the new additions/updates will be really prompt.
 That’s the plan anyway!
 So everyone can feel up to date with our roster, and how AEW grows.”